 DAN: I’ve been fortunate so far as far as injuries although I have plenty of aches and pains trying to keep up with Joe Hummel :)

 Q. What other interests do you have?

-Q. What’s something about yourself that might surprise others to know?
+Q. What’s something about you that might surprise other people to know?